 Furthermore, there was little standardization between captives, so analysis across captives was already difficult and would only become worse as CRI expanded.
 This lack of standardization not only impacted the performance of CRI, but also their business partners.
 Pinnacle, the actuarial firm engaged by CRI, estimated that 30% of their time was spent on transforming, massaging, and validating the inconsistent data they receive from CRI.

 CRI needed the ability to automate their reporting and see data across captives so they could perform unified analysis of premiums, claims/loss history, pricing factors, member counts, and more.

-CRI engaged Analytics8 to build a solution that would automate reporting, leverage data to support the planned growth, and refocus the effort of resources toward analysis of data.
+Assessment: CRI engaged Analytics8 to build a solution that would automate reporting, leverage data to support the planned growth, and refocus the effort of resources toward analysis of data.
 We started by conducting a strategic assessment of the company’s current state of technology and business processes.
 We interviewed business users to identify their daily processes and understand how they were currently utilizing their data.
 During these discussions, Analytics8 identified the key metrics that CRI leadership wanted to measure and helped users prioritize their report requests and use cases.

 We also conducted meetings with data source experts and SMEs and profiled multiple source systems.
 This allowed us to begin plans for a data warehouse and gain an understanding of the feasibility of implementing each data source.